Mariners vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Esteury Ruiz has collected 28 hits with six doubles and four walks.
-He has driven in 12 runs with 11 stolen bases.
+- Esteury Ruiz has recorded 30 hits with seven doubles and four walks.
+He has driven in 13 runs with 13 stolen bases.

-- Ruiz has picked up a hit in four straight games.
-During his last five outings he is hitting .190 with a double, a walk and two RBI.
+- Ruiz heads into this game looking to extend his five-game hit streak.
+During his last five outings he is batting .300 with two doubles, a walk and three RBI.

 Ruiz Recent Games